-- 11. New MOLECULE input format: There is now a new input structure for the MOLECULE input file.
+- 11. New molecule input format: There is a new input structure for the molecule input file (MOLECULE.INP).
 The new format is keyword driven and contains no fixed-format input lines unless the basis set is explicitly given in the input file.
 However, with the exception of the ATOMBASIS option, the input file is fully backward compatible with the old input format.
 For more information, see Sec.
-25. - 12.
-Single input file: In addition to the new input format for DALTON2011, DALTON2011 now also allows the entire input to be given in a single file.
-This file must be started by the MOLECULE input on the first line, and the DALTON2011 input is placed at the end of the input file.
+27. - 12.
+Single input file: In addition to the new input format, DALTON now also allows the entire input to be given in a single file.
+This file must be started by the molecule input on the first line, and the dalton input is placed at the end of the input file.
 An optimization of methane may thus look like: